Federal LoansFederal Direct Unsubsidized Loan | Federal Direct Graduate PLUS Loan

 The Federal Direct Unsubsidized Loan is not need based.
 There is no credit check performed for Direct Loan borrowers.
 The maximum a student can borrow in a Federal Direct Loan is $20,500 per academic year.
-Interest is charged on the Federal Direct Loan at a rate of 6.8% per year from the date the loan is disbursed to the student's tuition account.
+Previously, Direct Loans carried a fixed interest rate of 6.8%.
+However, for the 2013-2014 academic year, Direct Loans will have a fixed interest rate of 5.41% for the life of the loan.
+In the future, the interest rate may fluctuate depending on the academic year but will remain fixed on the particular loan.
+Thus, loans borrowed at Fordham Law School may have interest rates that differ from each other.
+Interest will be charged from the date the loan is disbursed to the student's tuition account.
 Students may pay the interest that accrues on the Federal Direct Loan while in school or defer repayment of the interest.
 Paying the interest while in school would result in considerable savings over the life of the loan.
 If unpaid, the interest will be capitalized, i.e., added to principal, at repayment, and future interest will accrue on this higher principal balance.

 There is a six-month grace period on the Direct Loan which begins the day after you graduate, leave school, or drop below half-time enrollment.
 Repayment begins at the end of the grace period.
 Generally, you will have 10-25 years to repay your Direct Loans, depending on the repayment plan you choose.

 The Federal Direct Graduate PLUS Loan, usually referred to as the Grad PLUS Loan, has the same eligibility requirements as the Direct Loan; however, this loan is a credit-based loan available to law students who have an absence of adverse credit.
-Interest is charged on the Federal Direct Graduate PLUS Loan at a rate of 7.9% per year from the date the loan is disbursed to the student's tuition account and carry an origination fee of 4% which is deducted at disbursement.
+Previously, Grad PLUS Loans carried a fixed interest rate of 7.9%.
+However, for the 2013-2014 academic year, Grad PLUS loans will have a fixed interest rate of 6.41% for the life of the loan.
+In the future, the interest rate may fluctuate depending on the academic year but will remain fixed on the particular loan.
+Grad PLUS Loans accrue interest from the date the loan is disbursed to the student's tuition account and carry an origination fee of 4% which is deducted at disbursement.
 Accrued interest can be paid while you are in school or it will be capitalized, i.e., added to principal at repayment.
 Loan repayments can be deferred while in school at least half time.
 These loans do not have a grace period.
 Repayment will begin within 30-60 days after graduation, and you will have 10-25 years to repay these loans, depending on the repayment plan you choose.
 Repayment of your Direct Grad PLUS Loan may be aligned with repayment of your Federal Direct Loan by requesting a forbearance on repayment.
 Interest accrued during periods of forbearance will be capitalized.